-Before you apply, be sure to obtain a “Letter of Commitment” from a news editor who can pledge in writing that the news outlet will publish or air the specific story you propose – as long as it meets the publication’s expectations and standards.
+Before you apply, you will need to obtain a “Letter of Commitment” from a news outlet agreeing to publish or air the specific story you propose as long as it meets the publication’s expectations and standards.

 This letter should not be thought of as an unqualified pledge.
 If the work is not satisfactory, the news outlet cannot be expected to publish it.
-FIJ needs this commitment before it makes a grant because it doesn’t have the capacity to help reporters place stories.
+The Fund needs this commitment before we make a grant because we don’t have the capacity to help reporters place stories.
 The letter must be written on letterhead that includes contact information for the news outlet and the individual signing it.